Diocese of New Ulm: 2000 to present

 Pope John Paul II named Auxiliary Bishop John Nienstedt from the Archdiocese of Detroit as the third bishop of New Ulm in 2001.
-He denounced the more progressive views of Lucker and told Catholics not to read Lucker's book on Catholic doctrine.
+He told Catholics not to read Lucker's book on Catholic doctrine.
 Nienstadt became coadjutor archbishop of the Archdiocese of Saint Paul and Minneapolis in 2007.

-Nienstedt's replacement in New Ulm was Reverend John M. LeVoir of Saint Paul and Minneapolis, named by Pope Benedict XVI in 2008.
-A new diocesan pastoral center was completed in 2014.
+Nienstedt's replacement in New Ulm was John M. LeVoir, named by Pope Benedict XVI in 2008.
 In 2017, the diocese filed for Chapter 11 Bankruptcy following numerous sexual abuse lawsuits against diocesan clergy.
 LeVoir retired in 2020.

 As of 2023, the bishop of New Ulm is Chad Zielinski, formerly bishop of the Diocese of Fairbanks.
-He was named by Pope Francis in 2022.